Uranite/svt-av1-tritium/README.md

-This fork is based on the unreleased [SVT-AV1-PSY 2.3.0-C](https://github.com/psy-ex/svt-av1-psy/tree/testing-2.3.0-C), and includes backports of changes and improvements made in 3.x versions of SVT-AV1-PSY and its continuation, [SVT-AV1-PSYEX](https://github.com/BlueSwordM/svt-av1-psyex).
+This fork is based on the unreleased [SVT-AV1-PSY 2.3.0-C](https://github.com/psy-ex/svt-av1-psy/tree/testing-2.3.0-C), and includes backports of changes and improvements made in 3.x versions of SVT-AV1-PSY and its continuations by the original developers, [SVT-AV1-PSYEX](https://github.com/BlueSwordM/svt-av1-psyex) and [SVT-AV1-HDR](https://github.com/juliobbv-p/svt-av1-hdr)* (currently excluding any HDR-specific changes.)

 Please note that this fork may not be a 1-to-1 copy of changes made in 3.x, and may include additional features or changes that could potentially change, break, or fix certain behaviour.

 The primary branch is [testing-2.3.0-C](https://github.com/5fish/svt-av1-psy/tree/testing-2.3.0-C); other branches may include experiments and may be out of date.

-Below is a non-exhaustive list of notable differences between 3.x and this fork:
+Below is a non-exhaustive list of notable surface-level differences between 3.x and this fork:
 - `--frame-luma-bias` has been renamed in 3.x to `--luminance-qp-bias`; this change has not been reflected here.

 # SVT-AV1-PSY